 Terms and Conditions

 Any California Community College may apply to become a member of the #RealCollegeCalifornia for one year.
-To do so, institutions should complete the membership application, including affirming the commitment statement, and pay the #RealCollegeCalifornia membership fee to the Community College League of California.
+To do so, institutions should complete this form, including affirming the commitment statement, and pay the #RealCollegeCalifornia membership fee to the Community College League of California.
 As part of this process, institutions will share information on their current #RealCollege efforts in five areas: food security, housing security, communications and education, data, and policy.

 Continued membership requires that institutions demonstrate annual progress in their #RealCollege work in at least two of the five areas or by adding at least one new area of work to their portfolio.
 In addition, by end of year one institutions must have completed the #RealCollege survey or a comparable survey approved by the Hope Center.